ArnoldDP/OStim-Community-Modlist/README.md

  If you need extra help doing any of this, feel free to stop by [Changes and Additions](https://discord.com/channels/1115971083624001606/1177489969711943700).
 Either myself or one of my extremely helpful community members will assist you.

- ### ENB

- By default, the list uses a custom ENB preset based on Silent Horizons 2 by KitsuuneNivis.
-It was set up specifically for the rather peculiar weather + interior combo, so you will most likely want to disable Aequinoctium + SiL if you want to change to something else.
-Don't worry, you wont hurt my feelings if you want to change it, its nothing more than a party trick compared to some of the top tier ENB presets out there.

  ### ReShade

  By default, ReShade is only enabled on the CS - Low profile.
 There is one (very simple) preset included, but you can easily create your own presets with the plethora of shaders or install other presets if you'd like.